i-c-stratigraphy/subcommission-neogene/README.md

 # Neogene Subcommission Website
-The small website for the Neogene subcommission of the International Commission on Stratigraphy, online at <http://neogene.stratigraphy.org>.
+The small website for the Neogene subcommission of the International Commission on Stratigraphy, is online at <http://neogene.stratigraphy.org>.

 ## Content